act-rules/act-rules.github.io/_rules/SC1-1-1-accessible-name-is-image-filename.md

 ### Inapplicable example 1

-Image is not exposed to assistive technologies.
+The image is not exposed to assistive technologies.

 ```html
 <img role="presentation">
 ```
 ### Inapplicable example 2

-Image is not exposed to assisstive technologies.
+The image is not exposed to assisstive technologies.

 ```html
 <img alt="">